What this Book is About

 encounter with psychedelics rekindled the spiritual interest, this time

 in the direct experience of spirituality rather than the following of any religion.
-Attempts to reconcile the psychedelic experience with my everyday perceptions have occupied my attention ever since.
+This embrace of the worldly and the spiritual resonated deeply with me and for the first time I saw the physical world as sacred.
+Attempts to reconcile that experience with the scientific outlook I had acquired have occupied my attention ever since.
 This book is such an attempt.
+I have also published a more intuitive work called "The Oracle of Love" #3 based on the Daoist I Ching.

 Though I did not follow a career as a physicist (I earned my living in computer software) my study of physics significantly coloured the way I see the world.
-Part I can be a little dry but the disclosure at its end is rewarding.
+The discussion in Part I is overtly physical and can be a little dry but the disclosure at its end is rewarding.
 The physics is elementary and hopefully accessible to everyone.
 Occasional statements that are beyond one's reach may be bypassed without losing the overall gist.
 On the other hand, I have stated the ideas much too simply in order to convey them as directly as possible and to as wide an audience as possible.
 The physics is mainstream and largely classical, only the perspective a little unusual so as to illustrate my thesis.
 Physicists please be forbearing - my intention is not to change the way we think about physics but the way we approach spirituality.
-On the other hand I do hope to change the way we think about consciousness, and cognitive scientists may be more justifiably aggrieved by my naivete.
+On the other hand I do hope to change the way we think about consciousness, and cognitive scientists may be justifiably aggrieved by my naivete.
 Nonetheless, I regard my insights concerning the modes of patterning and their scale dependencies to be definitive and believe them to significantly impact our spiritual speculations.

 |